Teens, anxiety and reading

 posted in: Secondary literacy

 Since the Sounds-Write speech to print symposium, I’m getting lots of questions about how That Reading Thing compares with EBLI.
 Both TRT and EBLI are rooted in exactly the same phonics soil and have both been around for the same number of years so there are many conceptual similarities.
-Here are some of the differences I’ve gleaned from tutors who are familiar with both programs: That Reading Thing costs £170 (£160 until September 30th) which comes out to just over … Read More
+Here are some of the differences I’ve gleaned from tutors who are familiar with both programs: That Reading Thing costs £170 which comes out to about USD$219 (+ tax & shipping … Read More

 Linguistic phonics for secondary students